qwavies/smart-backspace.nvim/README.md

   - [x] Send warning when smart-backspace has been overriden by another file/plugin
 - [x] Using `<C-BS>` to use as a regular backspace
 - [x] User configuration for more flexibility (feel free to recommend me more configuration changes!)
+- [ ] Treesitter integration to distinguish between proper indentation and over-indentation